 Vinyl Care is great for your cars dash board and plastics, as it gives true UV protection, to help prevent plastic trim from premature cracking, fading and hardening.
 Its formula also helps rejuvenate and restore the look of older, sun affected finishes to an orginal look and feel.

 The best thing about Vinyl Care is its low sheen finish, as it won't reflect a shine (when the sun hits the dash) onto the inside of the windscreen, making for a lot safer driving experience.

 We're also very proud that it has no silicone - water or oil based - in its formula, so it's not negatively affecting the plastics and vinyl in the long term, nor is it greasy, sticky or dust attracting.

-If you have a new or 2nd hand car, or are just hating the shiny products that have been applied previously, here's our way of cleaning that crass shine away and bringing it back to a factory fresh finish.
+If you have a new or 2nd hand car, or are just hating the shiny products that have been applied previously, here's our way of cleaning that crass shine away from the dash and any non gloss plastics, bringing back the factory fresh finish.